 The Duver pontoon has been established to accommodate visitors, and has Water and electricity.
 If intending to moor here sail past the fuel pontoon at Atrill's Yard, and the Duver pontoon is on your starboard side.
 Get tied up where you can, rafting out is normal during busy periods.
 The further out you are rafted the deeper the water...

-Prices are £2.60per metre per night Friday and Saturday and £2.40 per metre per night Sunday to Thursday, with a better rate available mid winter.
+Prices are £3.00 per metre per night Friday and Saturday and £2.60 per metre per night Sunday to Thursday, with a better rate available mid winter.
+They have a Loyalty Scheme for frequent visitors.

 Bembridge Marina deeper into the harbour has no visitors berths available, and the Fisherman's Wharf is unlikely to have any either.